ruby/tracer/README.md

 ### IRB-integration

-Once required, `ruby_tracer` registers a few IRB commands to help you trace Ruby expressions:
+Once required, `tracer` registers a few IRB commands to help you trace Ruby expressions:

 ```
 trace              Trace the target object (or self) in the given expression.
 Usage: `trace [target,] <expression>`